southchen/FE-Knowledge-Valut/Framework/react+ts/any vs unknown type.md

 ## unknown

+unknown represent a value that could be anything at runtime.
+To prove to TypeScript that what  you're doing is safe, you have to first prove to TypeScript that a value of type unknown actually |has a more specific subtype.
+You do that by refining the value using typeof, instanceof, or another type query or type guard.

 The type `unknown` is a type-safe version of the type `any`.
 Whenever you are thinking of using `any`, try using `unknown` first.

 Before we can perform any operation on values of type `unknown`, we must first narrow their types